(Disclosure: Some of the links below may be affiliate links)

-Once you have filled in all the necessary information, you will have to transfer some money to your account.
+Once you have filled in all the necessary information, you must transfer some money to your account.
 DEGIRO will only activate your account once the money is there.
 You can use an instant deposit for free during the activation.
 Like this, you can create an account in a few minutes.

 Creating an account on DEGIRO is simple.
 I do not think it could be any simpler.
-There is only one thing that I dislike about this: you cannot change the account type.
+I dislike only one thing: you cannot change the account type.

 I like the fact that DEGIRO also has a web application.
 I am old-school and prefer web applications.

 The web application is straightforward to use.
 It is not the prettiest thing in the world, though.
 And several of the reports are simplistic.
-Overall, I think it would need some polishing, but it gets the jobs done.
+It would need some polishing, but it gets the jobs done.

 From the web application, you can do everything: